 Org.
 Setting and Reporting

-English and French are the two working languages of the United Nations, for this post fluency in oral and written English is required.
-Knowledge of a second UN language is desirable.
+English and French are the working languages of the United Nations Secretariat.
+For this post, fluency in English is required.
+Knowledge of another official United Nations language is desirable.

 Evaluation of qualified candidates may include an assessment exercise which may be followed by competency-based interview.

 The United Nations Joint Staff Pension Fund (UNJSPF) is an independent inter-agency body established by the United Nations General Assembly.
 The applicable human resources procedures are governed by a Memorandum of Understanding (MoU) between the Fund and the UN Secretariat.

 Any candidate from a member organization of the UNJSPF applying for this post is considered as an internal candidate provided he/she has been appointed through the appointment and promotion procedures applicable in his/her respective organization.
 Staff members are subject to the authority of the Secretary-General and to assignment by him or her.
 In this context, all staff are expected to move periodically to new functions in their careers in accordance with established rules and procedures.

 Appointment at the United Nations is subject to mandatory adherence to the United Nations Financial Disclosure Programme.